realworldocaml/book/en/04-lists-options-and-patterns.md

 the tree follow _infix_ order, meaning that the label of the left child is smaller than the label of its parent, and the label of the right child is larger than the label of the parent.

+_(yminsky: Do we really want a binary tree example here?
+It feels a little overkill for so early in the book, and feels off-topic from the lists/options/pattern-matching direction of the chapter.)_

+_(yminsky: I think we should use label punning below, to make it a bit easier to read.
+We already introduced label punning in the getting started section.)_

 ```ocaml
 type 'a node = { label : 'a; left : 'a binary_tree; right : 'a binary_tree }